tpaschalis/tpaschalis.github.io/_posts/2019-09-11-gh-actions-go-s3.md

 ---

-Github Actions is the newest entry into the Travic/CircleCi/Gitlab CI/CD/Jenkins space.
+GitHub Actions is the newest entry into the Travic/CircleCi/Gitlab CI/CD/Jenkins space.

 In a [recent HN post](https://christine.website/blog/the-cult-of-kubernetes-2019-09-07) I saw Christine Dodrill using it and as I'm kinda attracted to shiny new things, I wanted to check out what the fuss is about